jiaoshuntian/ivory-operator/docs/content/tutorial/user-management.md

 Inspect the `hippo-pguser-rhino` Secret.
 You should now see that the `dbname` and `uri` fields are now populated!

-We can set role privileges by using the standard [role attributes](https://www.postgresql.org/docs/current/role-attributes.html) that Postgres provides and adding them to the `spec.users.options`.
-Let's say we want the rhino to become a superuser (be careful about doling out Postgres superuser privileges!).
+We can set role privileges by using the standard [role attributes](https://www.postgresql.org/docs/current/role-attributes.html) that Ivory provides and adding them to the `spec.users.options`.
+Let's say we want the rhino to become a superuser (be careful about doling out Ivory superuser privileges!).
 You can add the following to the spec:

 ```
 spec: